Traap/vim/README.md

 I learned from many others, also.
 There are too many to name.

 ## Why the [vim-bundle-xxx](https://github.com/Traap/vim-bundle-settings) Pattern?
 Are you Nuts?
-The short answer is Yes.
+The short answer is **Yes**.

+Naming conventions are essential to well-formed programming languages.
+I needed a construct that was just another Vim plugin.

 I spend a significant amount of time breaking and rebuilding computers.
 I have had four computers physically break within the last six months: motherboards, disk drives, monitors, and more.
 Rebuilding computers quickly is in my DNA.
 The bottom line is simple, 'My computers are not Traap proof.'

 My goal was to type Vim have it automatically bootstrap itself.
 I also want to experiment with plugins and Vim settings.
 Now that I use [vim-plug](https://github.com/junegunn/vim-plug), I can safely comment out a few [plug](https://github.com/Traap/vim/blob/master/plug.vim)  lines without much effort.

 I centrally located my [vim-bundle-keybindings](https://github.com/Traap/vim-bundle-keybindings/blob/master/plugin/bundle-keybindings.vim).
-LaTeX is my primary language.
+LaTeX the primary language I use for writtiig documents.
 I personalized [vimtex](https://github.com/lervag/vimtex) with [vim-bundle-vimtex](https://github.com/Traap/vim-bundle-vimtex/blob/master/plugin/bundle-vimtex.vim).
 These simple abstractions support [loose coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) and [high cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) I try practice.